Why Do Adventists Worship on Saturday?

 Does it matter which day is the Sabbath?

 Think about a husband and wife who celebrate their anniversary every year.
 Every day of the year, they show love to each other but they recognize that their wedding anniversary is a special day.
-They celebrate on that day as an expression for their love and devotion to each other.
+They celebrate on that day as an expression of their love and devotion to each other.

 Now suppose the wife decided that she wanted to change the anniversary date.
 Instead of celebrating on September 17th, she changes her anniversary date to September 18th.
-Despite her preference or reasoning, her anniversary will always be on September 17th.
+Despite her preference or reasoning, her anniversary would always be on September 17th.

-At the end of creation, on the seventh day, “God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
+“God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it because He rested from all His work which God created and made” (Genesis 2:2-3, NASB).
-Because He knows what is best, God set apart the seventh day as the Sabbath.
-In His infinite wisdom and supremacy, He consecrated that day and asked you and me to enjoy the rest and blessings of that day.

 Questions about Adventists?
 Ask here!